keboola/sapi-python-client/README.md

 ## Contribution Guide
 The client is far from supporting the entire API, all contributions are very welcome.
-New API endpoints should be implemeneted in their own class extending `Endpoint`.
+New API endpoints should be implemented in their own class extending `Endpoint`.
 Naming conventions should follow existing naming conventions or those of the [API](http://docs.keboola.apiary.io/#).
-If the method contains some processing of the request or response, consult the corresponing [PHP implementation](https://github.com/keboola/storage-api-php-client) for reference.
+If the method contains some processing of the request or response, consult the corresponding [PHP implementation](https://github.com/keboola/storage-api-php-client) for reference.
 New code should be covered by tests.

 Note that if you submit a PR from your own forked repository, the automated functional tests will fail.
-This is limitation of [Travis](https://docs.travis-ci.com/user/pull-requests/#Pull-Requests-and-Security-Restrictions).
+This is expected for security reasons, please do send the PR anyway.
 Either run the tests locally (set `KBC_TEST_TOKEN` (your token to test project) and `KBC_TEST_API_URL` (https://connection.keboola.com) variables) or ask for access.
 In case, you need a project for local testing, feel free to [ask for one](https://developers.keboola.com/#development-project).

 The recommended workflow for making a pull request is: